GenoImel/Mono-ECS-Core/Documentation~/CoreArchitecture.md

 {
     // The class definition for our GameManager is:
     // - internal to restrict access to Core architecture to the namespace.
-    // - abstract, as this class is inherited by the SunderpathGameManager script.
+    // - abstract, as this class is inherited by the RootNameGameManager script.
     // - Inherits from MonoBehaviour, so the core architecture works within
     //   Unity's MonoBehaviour framework. internal abstract class GameManager : MonoBehaviour